Nicolas Mahut: 1998–99: Juniors years

 In 1998, Mahut was champion of France for 15- and 16-year-olds and the 17- and 18-year-olds.
 1999 saw Mahut win the Orange Bowl doubles title.
 In addition, Mahut was the winner of the Sunshine Cup, the 35th Coffee Bowl, and the Coupe Galéa-Valério.
 In Grand Slams, he won the 2000 Wimbledon Championships Boys' Singles, the 2000 Australian Open Boys' Doubles (alongside Tommy Robredo) and the 1999 US Open Boys' Doubles (alongside Julien Benneteau).

 As a junior Mahut posted a 93–33 record in singles and a 76–21 record in doubles.
 He reached as high as No. 3 in singles and No. 1 in doubles (in January 2000 and December 1999 respectively).

 2000–02: Grand Slam debut

 Mahut made his grand slam debut at the 2000 French Open.
 He won three minor titles on the ITF Men's Circuit.

 2003: Breaking the 100 and first doubles title

 2003 saw Mahut leapfrog in the rankings to breaking the top 100.
 September saw him collect his first doubles title at the Open de Moselle.

 2004: US open doubles semifinal & second doubles title

-The highlight of his season was making the doubles semifinal at the 2004 US open, losing to eventual champions Mark Knowles & Daniel Nestor.
+The highlight of his season was making the doubles semifinal at the 2004 US Open, losing to eventual champions Mark Knowles & Daniel Nestor.

 2005: Breaking the doubles top 25

-January saw him break the top 25 in doubles.
-In February, at the Cherbourg challenger in Cherbourg, France he defeated future 23 time grand slam champion Novak Djokovic in 3 sets.
+January saw him ranked up to 25th in the world, a career high he wouldn’t break until 2013.
+In February, at the Cherbourg Challenger in Cherbourg, France he defeated future 24 time grand slam champion Novak Djokovic in 3 sets.